brontosaurusrex/brontosaurusrex.github.io/_posts/2016-01-04-z-jekyll-post-ordering-on-the-same-day-is-wrong.markdown

 possible fix, but tinypress doesn't support this
 <http://stackoverflow.com/questions/26196559/jekyll-post-order/27720333#27720333>

-edit: workaround is to use alphabet in first field (filename) of the advanced options.
+edit: fairly decent workaround is to use alphabet in first field (filename) of the advanced options.
 ![Alt text](http://shrani.si/f/1v/bL/K2Fng1I/workaround.png)

 opened an issue here